 A medical malpractice claim is another personal injury case type.
 Any criminal charges against the doctors or hospital are separate from the settlement the family hopes to receive.

 If you want to be a part of the personal injury case and give your opinion on what happened and how it has affected you, it’s essential to speak to an attorney.
-He or she can investigate the medical history and evidence.
+They can investigate the medical history and evidence.
 The attorney also gets testimony from others who witnessed the events, such as nurses and doctors present and operating on the person.

 Medical malpractice and brain injury cases go together.
 The law is quite clear on what to do, but if the injured person cannot speak for themselves or testify, you may do so on their behalf.
 You can talk about their mental health and sanity, which can raise the settlement amount that the insurance company must pay.